top of page

 At Aureate, we feel the BIGGEST mistake people make with recall is failing to teach it early and failing to make it fun.
 By the time a dog is a year old, even 6 months it's rather late.
 We start early, our goal at Aureate is to be able to recall our dogs OFF ANYTHING.
 That's right, you read that correctly, off ANYTHING.

 Now To Get Started: Teaching your dog a proper recall will SAVE YOUR DOG’s LIFE!
 We cannot emphasize this enough.
 We recommend you work on recall at least 5 days a week.
 There are lots of great articles online about teaching emergency recall.
 The following is what has worked for us.
 Start in your backyard.
 One person will hold onto your puppy with their leash.
 You’ll run away from your puppy for 10-20 feet calling your puppy as you run.
 The other person will release the puppy once you turn around and stop running.
 Call your puppy with THE MOST ENTHUSIASTIC VOICE YOU CAN MUSTER!
 When your puppy comes to you, shower them in praise and reward them with a high value treat.
 We recommend using a treat that the puppy loves and you don’t use for anything else (we always use meat for this i.e. boiled chicken breast).
 Gradually increase the distance between you and the puppy.
-Eventually, you should be able to stand across your yard and call your puppy and have them released.
+Eventually, you should be able to stand across your yard, call your puppy and have them released.
 DO NOT DRILL THIS EXERCISE.
 You should only do it 2-4 times MAXIMUM any session and only daily.

 Eventually, you’ll graduate to working in a different environment.
 Take your puppy to a SAFE and enclosed area that is free of distractions and try the same technique you’ve been using at home.
 Keep in mind you’ll need to decrease the distance as the new environment will present a bigger learning challenge for them.